pradeeban/mediator/docs/source/sections/restapi/Create.rst

 creating a replica set from the scratch, or by duplicating an existing replica set.
 The created (or duplicated) replica sets can later be modified by the user.

+For the ease of expression, port 9090 is used as an example in all the examples below.

+Make sure to replace 9090 above with the correct value as defined in REST_PORT in MEDIator CommonConstants.

 Create Replica Set from Scratch
 ###############################